-Insured deposit is payable only when an insured institution has been closed as a result of action taken by the Central Bank of Nigeria or when there is suspension of payment by a bank.
+Insured deposit is payable only when an insured institution has been Answer:

-Question 32: What Methods of Payment Does the NDIC Use in Meeting its Obligations to Depositors of a Failed Institution?
+closed as a result of action taken by the Central Bank of Nigeria or when there is suspension of payment by a bank.

-The NDIC could pay depositors of a failed insured institution either by transfer to a financial institution with instructions to effect payments to depositors on its behalf, or directly by means of issuing cheques up to the insured limit which will be collected at the NDIC's designated centres, usually the closed bank's offices or by directly crediting the depositor's account using e-payment platform.
+Question 29: What Methods of Payment does the NDIC Use in Meeting its Obligations to transfer to a financial institution with instructions to effect payments to depositors on its behalf, or directly by means of issuing cheques up to the insured limit which will be collected at the NDIC's designated centres, usually the closed bank's offices or by directly crediting the depositor's account using e-payment platform.